Supercharging Imbalanced Data Learning With Energy-based Contrastive Representation Transfer: Preliminaries

 We use $\xv \in \BR^p$ to denote the input data and $\zv \in \BR^d$ for the predictive features extracted from $\xv$.
 Let $y \in \{1,\ldots, M\}$ be the class label.
 The number of training samples and those with label $m$ are denoted as $n$ and $n_m$, respectively.
 We use $\EE[\cdot]$ to denote the expectation (average) of an empirical distribution, $\av_i$ to denote a vector associated with the $i$-th sample, and $[\av]_b$ to denote the $b$-th entry of vector $\av$.
 For simplicity, we assume class $M$ is the minority class, {\it i.e.}, $n_m \gg n_M$, for $m \in \{1,\ldots, M-1\}$.
 Throughout, we refer to $\CX, \CZ$ and $\CS$ as data, feature, and source spaces, respectively, as shown in Figure \ref{fig:mnist_sz_cmp}, and defined below.
 Our goal is to accurately predict the label of minority instances with very limited training examples of it.
 Generalization to multiple minority categories is straightforward.

-{\bf Generalized contrastive learning and ICA} The proposed approach is based on a generalized form of {\it independent component analysis} (ICA), which addresses the inverse problem of signal {\it disentanglement} \citep{hyvarinen2000independent}.
+{\bf Generalized contrastive learning and ICA} The proposed approach is based on a generalized form of {\it independent component analysis} (ICA), which addresses the inverse problem of signal {\it disentanglement} \cite{hyvarinen2000independent}.
 Specifically, ICA decorrelates features $\Zv$ of the observed signal $\Xv$ into a source signal representation $\Sv = f_\psi(\Zv)$, where $f_\psi(\zv)$ is a smooth and invertible mapping known as the {\it de-mixing} function, and while assuming that the components of $\Sv$ are statistically independent, {\it i.e.}, with density $q(\sv) = \prod_j q_j([\sv]_j)$.
 Notationally, we call $[\sv]_j$ the $j$-th {\it independent component} (IC) of $\Zv$.
-While {\it nonlinear ICA} (NICA) is generally infeasible \citep{comon1994independent, hyvarinen1999nonlinear}, \citep{hyvarinen2019nonlinear} has recently proposed a setting in which the identification of NICA can be achieved, by requiring an additional auxiliary label $y$.
+While {\it nonlinear ICA} (NICA) is generally infeasible \cite{comon1994independent, hyvarinen1999nonlinear}, \cite{hyvarinen2019nonlinear} has recently proposed a setting in which the identification of NICA can be achieved, by requiring an additional auxiliary label $y$.
 Specifically, NICA assumes that source signals are conditionally independent given $y$, {\it i.e.}, $q(\sv|y) = \prod_j q_j([\sv]_j|y)$, then $f_\psi(\zv)$ can be identified using {\it generalized contrastive learning} (GCL), whose implementation is detailed below.
-GCL solves a generalized regression problem in which a {\it critic function} predicts whether label $y$ and representation $\zv$ are correctly paired, {\it i.e.}, {\it congruent}.
-We call $(y_i, \zv_i)$ a congruent pair and $(y_j, \zv_i)$ an incongruent pair if $i\neq j$.
-Specifically, the critic is defined as $r_{\nu}(y,\zv) = \sum_{a=1}^d \gamma_\nu^a(y,[\sv]_a)$, where $\gamma_\nu^a(\cdot,\cdot)$ is a neural network with parameters $\nu$, whose inputs are the label $y$ and the $a$-th coordinate of $\sv=f_\psi(\zv)$, denoted as $[\sv]_a$.
-Then, GCL optimizes the following objective: \beq \argmin_{f_\psi, r_\nu} \ \underbrace{\EE_{i}[ h(-r_\nu(y_i,\zv_i))] + \EE_{j \neq i} [ h(r_\nu(y_j,\zv_i)) ] }_{\CL_{\GCL}(f_\psi, r_\nu)}, \eeq where $h(r) = \log (1+\exp(r))$ is the softplus function. \eqref{eq:gcl} seeks to optimize $f_\psi(\cdot)$ and $r_\nu(\cdot,\cdot)$ by maximizing the discriminative power to tell apart congruent and incongruent pairs.
-In fact, an interesting result showed by \citet{hyvarinen2019nonlinear} revealed that maximizing the ability of the critic function $r_\nu(\cdot,\cdot)$ for correctly identifying matching pairs $(\zv, y)$ leads to the identification (up to univariate transformation) of $f_\psi(\cdot)$, such that the components of $\sv$ are conditionally independent given $y$.
-See the Supplementary Material (SM) for a formal exposition.